Grant LeMarquand

 Grant LeMarquand (born 1955) is a Canadian Anglican bishop.
 He was assistant bishop in the Anglican Diocese of Egypt, serving as bishop in the Horn of Africa (Djibouti, Eritrea, Ethiopia and Somalia), for the Episcopal Church in Jerusalem and the Middle East, from 2012 to 2018.
 He was interim bishop of the Anglican Diocese of the Great Lakes, in the Anglican Church in North America, since March 2020 to February 2021.

 Early years

+LeMarquand was born in Montreal and decided to dedicate his life to Christ as a teenager.